Fallas in Valencia, and Our ‘Falla’ About It

 The Falleras & Falleros of Fallas in Valencia

 There’s also the Fallera Infantil, the young girl who represents the children Falleras and Falleros.
-Each ‘casal’ or neighborhood association, has selects their own Fallera Mayor and Fallera Infantil to then represent them and have the chance of being elected as the main ones for the entire Fallas.
+Each ‘casal’ or neighborhood association selects their own Fallera Mayor and Fallera Infantil to represent them and have the chance of being elected as the main ones for the entire Fallas.

 The Falleros of course accompany the Falleras and many times, when walking around Valencia during Fallas, you can come upon groups of them doing the traditional, old dances.
 Their gowns and outfits are amazing, very elaborate, and the hair pieces of the Falleras are especially incredible.
 And come on, let’s be honest, they really do look like Princess Leia buns from Star Wars, but we think even prettier.

 We think one of the coolest design and creative jobs in Spain has got to be designing the Fallas themselves.
 These are artists and designers who get to imagine with their local casal the way they want to portray that year’s theme.
 Then with their group of artists, they get to work putting those ideas to drawings and then bringing them to life with the builders.
 First, smaller models are constructed and then the larger ones are finally made to bring the whole scene to life on a larger-than-life scale.
 It takes quite the team.

 Keep in mind that the “Fallas” take place in the city of Valencia (that’s where the biggest, main one is), but other towns and villages within the Valencian Community also have their own “Fallas”, like our town of Denia.
 With this in mind these particular characteristics are those that are traits of the city of Valencia but also common in the other towns.

 So throughout Valencia City, you’ll see in many of the Fallas (monuments) the Valencian Bat, the city shield or coat of arms / emblem, and their flag with the colors of bright red, yellow, and blue.